Sampheng

+Toponymy

+Sampheng is named after a khlong (canal) that once ran through the area, connecting Khlong Maha Nak and the Chao Phraya River.
+It was filled in during the reign of King Rama VII to make way for roads, and the area became known as Khlong Thom ('filled canal').
+The origin of the name "Sampheng" remains unclear.
+One speculation is that it may have been distorted from the word "Samphraeng" (สามแพร่ง), meaning "three-way junction", or the Teochew word 三平 (Sānpíng).
+Another possibility is that it refers to a species of edible fern, "Lampheng" (ลำเพ็ง; Stenochlaena palustris), which used to be abundant in the area.
+However, according to historian Chit Phumisak, the name Sampheng is likely derived from the Peguan (Mon language) for "noble", suggesting that the area may have originally been inhabited by the Mon people before the Chinese.

-History & toponymy
+History

-Sampheng, in fact, is the name of a khlong (canal) that used to current through this area in the past.
-It connects Khlong Maha Nak and Chao Phraya River (now being filled in since King Rama VII's reign to build many roads in the area well-known as Khlong Thom presently).

-Sampheng is in historical account of King Rama I, saying that the King found a land on the eastern bank of Chao Phraya River occupied by Teochew Chinese community is the most suitable place to build the Royal Grand Palace.
-On King's request, the community moved to area near Khlong Sampheng, and the area was later also called Sampheng.
+The area of Sampheng was settled in the reign of King Rama I. The king wished to build the Grand Palace in an area on the eastern bank of Chao Phraya River which was then occupied by a community of Teochew Chinese.
+On the king's wishes, the community was relocated down the river to the area that became Sampheng.

-Formerly, people lived in Sampheng were mostly running business of imported goods from abroad and built warehouses nearby, the area became very dense.
-During King Rama V's reign, the area was on great fired three times, each time after fired, the King ordered to construct the road on the damaged areas.
-The first was Sampheng Road, bridged Ratchawong Road and Trok Rong Krata (today's Yaowapanit Road).
-The second was made straightly to connect the bridge across the canal at Wat Pathum Khongkha and Yaowarat Road.
+Initially, business in Sampheng consisted mostly imported good, with warehouses being built nearby.
+The area became very dense.
+During King Rama V's reign, the area saw three fires.
+After each fire, the King ordered the construction of a road through the damaged areas.
+The first was Sampheng Road, bridging Ratchawong Road and Trok Rong Krata (today's Yaowapanit Road).
+The second was cut straight to connect the bridge across the canal at Wat Pathum Khongkha and Yaowarat Road.
 The third linked Ratchawong and Chakkrawat Roads near Saphan Han and Phahurat quarters.
 The width of the road is 5 wa (10 meters).

-Even though Sampheng is now officially known as Wanit 1 Road or Soi Wanit 1, people in general are more commonly referred to and known as Sampheng.
+Even though Sampheng Road is now officially known as Wanit 1 Road or Soi Wanit 1, it is more commonly referred to and known as Sampheng.
 It is a small alleyway lined with numerous shops, and is now Bangkok's premier wholesale market.